Advanced urges technology industry to help charities and membership organisations address demand for digital engagement

 Mark adds: “The Cloud is an obvious – and the right – solution.
 Increasingly, charities are recognising the benefits the Cloud, be it public or private, offers in terms of meeting the need for digital engagement.
 We are seeing the same among membership organisations too.
 So, if the appetite is there, why aren’t Cloud providers stepping forward to offer help?
 Not-for-profits arguably need more support than any other sector.
 It’s up to the technology industry to show them how the Cloud can transform every aspect of engagement – whether that be with donors, supporters, members, volunteers or employees.”

-The lack of support is exactly why Advanced has launched Cloud Engage – a Cloud-based fundraising and membership system that is designed with small to medium charities in mind.
+The lack of support is exactly why Advanced has launched Cloud Engage – a Cloud-based fundraising software and membership management system that is designed with small to medium charities in mind.
 It is a functionally rich and fully integrated online solution for engaging with new donors and members wherever they are on the web.
 The Cloud Engage portal can be configured to offer a broad range of engagement activities from simple enquiries and newsletter sign-ups to donations, direct debits, events of every kind, and membership.

 With strong Content Management System (CMS) capabilities of its own, it can be blended into a charity’s website and offer highly configurable customer journeys without the need for expensive web agency services.
 And, because the portal talks directly to the central Cloud Engage database, there is no need for expensive data integration projects.